xbaileyanderson/DjDatabaseBBM/README.md

 Must set up a database in MySQL in order for the program to connect to it.
 Select Option 8 followed by Option 9 once the program starts to fill the tables with the data.

+### See dbpaper.pdf in bailey_db for detailed info about this project.